davidvhill/make-a-software-system/README.md

 Make based skeleton for getting a project started with applications & libraries.

 ## Components
+Describe your software system and the problem it solves.

 ### software-app-a
+Description of software-app-a.

 ### software-app-b
+Description of software-app-b.

 ### software-app-c
+Description of software-app-c.

 ### software-lib-a
+Description of software-lib-a.

 ### software-lib-b
+Description of software-lib-b.

 ### software-lib-c
+Description of software-lib-c.

 ## Code
 * ```git clone https://github.com/davidvhill/make-a-software-system```